Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

       variable `currentVersion`.
 The variable `fingerprint` is automatically set for you in the background.
     * The next line sets `benchmarkName` to the method name corresponding to the given fingerprint, it reads from the `fingerprintsToNames` HashMap.
-    * After that, we create an ArrayList `benchmarkedModes`, which stores the modes benchmarked.
-This ArrayList is populated by accessing the mode keySet of variable `myBenchmarks`, by specifying the `fingerprint` and `currentVersion`.
+    * After that, we call a function `getRecentlyBenchmarkedModes` that grabs an ArrayList `benchmarkedModes`, which contains the modes benchmarked by the specific fingerprint in the recent report.
-    * **NOTE:** `fingerprint` and `myBenchmarks` are automatically defined for you, you do not have to set them manually.
+    * **NOTE:** `myBenchmarks` is automatically defined for you, you do not have to set it manually.
 * After these variables are set, another loop is ran that cycles through the modes tested within the current version
     * Two `List<Double>` objects are created, `currentVersionScores` and `compareVersionScores`.
 These lists of scores